SpectoLabs/hoverfly/docs/pages/keyconcepts/proxyserver.rst

 .. figure:: proxyserver.mermaid.png

-It is sometimes essential to use a proxy server to reach a network, for example, as a security measure.
-Therefore all network-enabled software can be configured to use a proxy.
+It is sometimes necessary to use a proxy server to reach a network (as a security measure, for example).
+Because of this, all network-enabled software can be configured to use a proxy server.

 The relationship between clients and servers via a proxy server can be one-to-one, one-to-many, many-to-one, or many-to-many.

 .. figure:: proxyconfigs.mermaid.png